The impact starts at home

 Taking charge of screen time

 Today’s children have access to screens like never before.
-Not only are their devices used for entertainment but for socialization and learning as well.
+Not only are their devices used for entertainment, but for socialization and learning as well.
 As useful as phones and tablets can be, we know that too much time in front of them comes with some negative side effects.
 Too much screen time can disrupt children’s sleep patterns, leading to fatigue and even affecting their performance at school.
 Additionally, more screen time means less time for physical activities, which are important for keeping kids’ muscles strong and preventing health issues like obesity.

 As parents and caregivers, it is important to encourage a healthy balance between screen time and other activities.
 It’s not about restricting fun but making sure your child’s health remains a top priority.